The best museums in Turin, Italy

 This is one of the most famous museums in Turin, and when you visit you’ll see why.

 It’s certainly one of the most unique museums I’ve seen.
+It’s full of surprises.

-The first part of the museum covers the history of cinema, all the way from shadow theatre (beautiful!) through replicas of ancient equipment and a cool panorama of Turin that might make you dizzy.
+The first part of the museum covers the history of cinema, all the way from shadow theatre (beautiful!) through replicas of ancient equipment and a cool panorama of Turin that might make you a bit dizzy.

 I learnt about quite a lot of old techniques I had no idea ever existed.